Pyloric stenosis

 What to expect from your doctor

-Your provider is likely to ask you a few questions.
+Your healthcare professional is likely to ask you a few questions.
 Being ready to answer them may leave time to go over points you want to spend more time on.
 You may be asked:

 • When did your baby first begin experiencing symptoms?